 - Market changes (population adjustments, shifts in demographics, psychographics, etc.)

 The cost to compete for the keyword phrase “mortgage loans” has increased by 50%.
-Additionally, I’m seeing three of our competitors advertising aggressively with outdoor ads on billboards.
+Additionally, three of our competitors are advertising aggressively with outdoor ads on billboards.
 On top of that, a new loan provider has moved into the market and built a fancy branch.
-And, interestingly enough, we’re seeing a dramatic increase in the younger affluent side of our target audience.
+And, we’re seeing a dramatic increase in the younger affluent side of our target audience.
 This may have something to do with the expansion of high-tech employers coming to the area.

 With each of these market shifts, you can put a few bullet points together to help substantiate what you need to accomplish the goals set before.

-Last but certainly not least, leaning on other sources of authority always helps to solidify your point.
-Market resources like industry publications, Google Trends, and general market data (like inflation numbers or cost of goods) can also help underpin your marketing budget story and ask.
+Last, but certainly not least, leaning on other sources of authority always helps to solidify your point.
+Use market resources like industry publications, Google Trends, and general market data (like inflation numbers or cost of goods) to underpin your marketing budget story and ask.